heatherpike/sql-tutorial/README.md

 INNER JOIN Products
 ON Products.ProductID = OrderDetails.ProductID
 Group by OrderDetails.OrderID
-ORDER BY TotalPrice Desc);
+ORDER BY SUM(OrderDetails.Quantity * Products.Price) Desc
+LIMIT 1;

 Number of Records: 1
-Name	MAX(TotalPrice)
+Name
-Queen Cozinha	15353.6
+Queen Cozinha

 10. Select all the product names that are in the most expensive order

-SELECT * FROM Products
+SELECT Products.ProductName FROM Products
 INNER JOIN OrderDetails
 ON Products.ProductID=OrderDetails.ProductID
 WHERE OrderDetails.OrderID=(SELECT OrderDetails.OrderID